billpmurphy/autopinger/README.md

 Survey the IPv4 address space
 =============================

-This pure-Python tool makes it easy to ping every IPv4 address in a user-defined set of ranges (up to and including every IPv4 address ever) and records the addresses of peers that responded.
+Pure-Python tool that pings every IPv4 address in a user-defined set of ranges (up to and including every IPv4 address ever) and records the addresses of peers that responded.
+Useful if you want to survey sections of IPv4 for whatever reason.

 To install: